 Performances, cultural events and conferences are allowed again, with a maximum capacity of 50% of the space.

-Casinos, bingos and similar establishments are allowed to open again, like other businesses they have to close at 10 PM.
+Casinos, bingos and similar establishments are allowed to open again, like other businesses they have to close at 11 PM.
+The capacity is also related to the available surface.

 tourist buses, minibuses, taxis and tourist boats